danomatika/CodingExamples/README.md

 Once downloaded, the easiest place to put this is your Processing sketchbook which should be in your user Documents folder.
 On Mac, this is `Documents/Processing`.
 You can check this location in the Processing File->Preferences dialog.

+## Additional Steps

+The following examples may require additional steps which are detailed in the README.txt inside the sketch folder:

+* Communication/java_websockets

 ## Acknowledgements

 This repository contains the following 3rd party examples: